AlignmentResearch/tuned-lens/docs/source/tutorials/training_and_evaluating_lenses.rst

 Evaluating a Lens
 +++++++++++++++++

-Once you have a lens file, either by training it yourself or by downloading it, you can run various evaluations on it using the provided evaluation command.
+Once you have a lens trained, either by training it yourself, or by loading it from the hub, you can run various evaluations on it using the provided evaluation command.

 .. code-block:: console

-   python -m tuned_lens eval --data.name test.jsonl \
+   python -m tuned_lens eval \
+        --data.name test.jsonl \
-        --model.name gpt2 \
+        --model.name EleutherAI/pythia-160m-deduped \
-        --tokens 4000 --max_length 128 \
+        --tokens 16400000 \
-        --lens_name gpt2 \
+        --lens_name my_lenses/EleutherAI/pythia-160m-deduped \
-        --output evaluation/gpt2
+        --output evaluation/EleutherAI/pythia-160m-deduped

 ++++++++++++++++++++++++++++++++++++++++++++
 Distributed Data Parallel Multi-GPU Training